 Alan Permane, Sporting Director, Renault Sport Formula One Team :

 The Renault Sport Academy enables us to have a link to the exciting new talent which is being developed through the Renault Sport Racing structure.
-We will pay close attention to Jack, Max, Jarno and Sun over the course of their seasons, both on track and through their regular visits to Enstone.
+We will pay close attention to Jack, Max, Jarno, Sun, Marta and Christian over the course of their seasons, both on track and through their regular visits to Enstone.
 Their knowledge and experience of the inner workings of a Formula 1 team will grow enormously over the course of the year and they will be treated as part of the family.

 As the RSA drivers get closer to Formula 1 in their training, we will see them in action in our F1 simulator and through our permitted private F1 car test programme.
 Both activities not only enable the drivers to gain new skills, they also enable our engineers to directly assess them in representative environments.
 The RSA drivers will also attend F1 test sessions and debriefing meetings as part of their preparations to be ready for all aspects of a Grand Prix weekend.
 The RSA is a valuable resource for us as a team with a long-term development path and also for the drivers for whom the potential rewards are enormous.